deeppavlov/DeepPavlov/docs/devguides/contribution_guide.rst

 pushed into the framework.

-If you still have any questions, either on the contribution process or about the framework itself, please share them with us on our forum `<https://forum.deeppavlov.ai/>`_.
+If you still have any questions, either on the contribution process or about the framework itself, please share them with us on our `forum <https://forum.deeppavlov.ai>`_.
+Join our official `Telegram channel <https://t.me/deeppavlov>`_ to get notified about our updates & news.